-Choosing an air conditioner can be a confusing affair.
+Choosing the best type of air conditioner for apartments can be a confusing affair.
 There are several different brands, models and configurations to choose from, and figuring out which of these is best suited to your house will require you to think about many things: how big is your home?
 How many floors do you have?
-How many rooms do you want your air conditioner to heat or cool?
+How many rooms do you want your AC to heat or cool?

 Every air conditioner serves different needs, so let’s work out what type is best for you.

-The best type of air conditioner depends on your living circumstances; whether that be an apartment, single-storey, or multi-storey house.
+The best type of air conditioner for apartments depends on your living circumstances

-To help you make the right choice, let’s look at the best type of air conditioner for each type of house.
+To help you make the right choice, let’s look at the best type of air conditioner for apartments.

 If you do own your apartment, you will have more freedom when choosing what kind of system you go for.
 However, you will still have to consider the regulations set by your apartment’s body corporate committee before you jump in and buy one.
 Otherwise, a low-profile wall mounted or floor standing split system is probably the most appropriate option, seeing as apartments tend to be smaller and more open-plan than houses.
 If you want to control the temperature in multiple rooms, a multi-split system would be suitable.